rsocket/rsocket/Motivations.md

 ##### single-response vs multi-response

-One key difference between single-response and multi-response is how the ReactiveSocket stack delivers data to the application: A single-response might be carried across multiple frames, and be part of a larger RS connection that is streaming multiple messages multiplexed.
+One key difference between single-response and multi-response is how the RSocket stack delivers data to the application: A single-response might be carried across multiple frames, and be part of a larger RS connection that is streaming multiple messages multiplexed.
 But single-response means the application only gets its data when the entire response is received.
 While multi-response delivers it piecemeal.
 This could allow the user to design its service with multi-response in mind, and then the client can start processing the data as soon as it receives the first chunk.

 ##### Bi-Directional

-ReactiveSocket supports bi-directional requests where both client and server can act as requester or responder.
+RSocket supports bi-directional requests where both client and server can act as requester or responder.
 This allows a client (such as a user device) to act as a responder to requests from the server.

 For example, a server could query clients for trace debug information, state, etc. This can be used to reduce infrastructure scaling requirements by allowing server-side to query when needed instead of having millions/billions of clients constantly submitting data that may only occasionally be needed.
 This also opens up future interaction models currently not envisioned between client and server.